lightning/bolts/02-peer-protocol.md

     of the previously constructed transaction, rounded down.
   - If it contributes to the transaction's funding output:
     - MUST set `funding_output_contribution`
+  - If it requires the receiving node to only use confirmed inputs:
+    - MUST set `require_confirmed_inputs`

 The recipient:
   - MUST respond either with `tx_abort` or with `tx_ack_rbf`